chetgpt/SONIX/README.md

 # CHETGPT: Kinda works... but results are not very accurate.
+Made this using ChatGPT 3 then 4.

 # CHATGPT